Policies and Procedures for The Honors Thesis

 before the final review in the thirteenth week.
 Of course, more frequent meetings are recommended.

 Two weeks prior to the deadlines outlined in the policies for HON 450 or HON 451 below, the Honors director will send a reminder notice to all thesis committee members and students who are working on an Honors thesis of an impending deadline.

-- to do preliminary work as defined by the Honors Thesis director (e.g., an annotated bibliography, field or lab research, general research to narrow topic’s focus, creative work, etc.); and
+- to do preliminary work as defined by the Honors thesis director (e.g., an annotated bibliography, literature review, field or lab research, general research to narrow topic’s focus, creative work, etc.); and

 - to submit a report, prospectus, annotated bibliography, literature review, and partial draft, or some combination of these, or whatever was defined in the HON 450 course outline form.
 Report should be submitted to each member of the committee

 by the thirteenth week.
 Each committee member will comment on the materials, sending those comments to the thesis director and the student.

 2) If a supporting member of the thesis committee does not receive a draft by the thirteenth week, s/he will notify the chair of the thesis committee and the Honors director.

 3) Unless each member of the committee has agreed prior to the thirteenth week, no extensions will be granted.
 Instead, a grade of “U” will be assigned for the course.
 The student may then repeat HON 450 the following term.
 (Please note: incompletes for this course must conform to the